jamestiotio/sentiENTERPRIZE/README.md

 - [Jia Shuyi](https://github.com/shuyijia)
 - [Gerald Hoo Yong Wei](https://github.com/geraldhyw)

-Take note that the minimal Android API SDK version is v16 (instead of the more inclusive v14 or v15) as this app require Firebase Realtime Database support.
+Take note that the minimal Android API SDK version is v16 (instead of the more inclusive v14 or v15) as this app requires Firebase Realtime Database support.

 ## Future Work